gajh-classes/FFT_reference/README.md

 * When you run the application binary with gpgpu-sim, execution time of the code will be displayed.
 The execution time of your optimized code and application will be evaluated using the time displayed at the end.

 * If it's necessary, you are allowed to modify the CMakeLists.txt.
 However, do not modify any important flags, such as optimizaiton level flags.

+# Reporting Content

+* Describe what you have done.

 ## Contact